American Ninja Warrior season 14: Night 1

 Three new obstacles were introduced: Kaleidoscope, Ghost Town, and Spin Zone (at Split Decision which was now on the back half of the course).

 Veterans Joe Moravsky, Flip Rodriguez and Najee Richardson attempted the course and proceeded to the National Finals, as well as Joe's student, Jay Lewis, who also received a Safety Pass for winning the Power Tower race.
 However, despite advancing to the National Finals, both Moravsky and Richardson could not compete in the National Finals, as Moravsky's wife, Stephanie, tested positive for COVID-19, as did Richardson himself.
-Other notable ninjas not to advance to the finals are veteran Brett Sims, podcast Cara Mack, high school senior Matt Bradley, H.S.
-Sophomore Sophia Lavallee, 15-year-old Jordan Carr (the youngest woman to complete a qualifying course) thrift shop owner Jennifer Stefano, and rookie Ryan Hermstein (who participated in the semifinals despite finishing 31st overall).
+Other notable ninjas not to advance to the finals were Brett Sims, 15-year-old Jordan Carr (the youngest woman to complete a qualifying course) and rookie Ryan Hermstein (who participated in the semifinals despite finishing 31st overall).
 James Sannella, who also failed to advance in this episode, would later replace Moravsky in the National Finals.

 Night 2

 Two more new obstacles were added: Hopscotch and Box Office.
 Only one competitor, 17-year-old Evan Andrews, finished the course in this episode, though he lost out on the Power Tower race to second-place finisher "Country Boy Ninja" Josiah Singleton (who fell at Dragonback), who earned a Safety Pass to go with his first-ever trip to the National Finals.
-Notable competitors who did not advance to the National Finals include "Sweet-T" Tiana Webberley, clothing designer Brittany Durant, the "Cowboy Ninja" Lance Pekus, concrete worker Adam Rayl (who failed to advance to the National Finals for the first time ever), Park Superintendent Mike Beadle, mountain biker Brett Hernandez Strong, "The Reach" John Mack, high schooler Lilah Nathison, and "The Boss" Elijah Browning; American Ninja Warrior Junior champion Jackson Erdos, who also failed early in this episode, would later compete in the National Finals as the replacement for Najee Richardson (who had tested positive for COVID-19).
+Notable competitors who did not advance to the National Finals included “Sweet-T” Tiana Webberley, the "Cowboy Ninja" Lance Pekus, concrete worker Adam Rayl (who failed to advance to the National Finals for the first time ever), and "The Boss" Elijah Browning; American Ninja Warrior Junior champion Jackson Erdos, who also failed early in this episode, would later compete in the National Finals as the replacement for Najee Richardson (who had tested positive for COVID-19).

 Night 3

 Two more new obstacles were added: Over Under and Flipped Around, the latter obstacle as part of Split Decision.
 The Power Tower race came down to two Iowa ninjas, Levi Enright and "Cat Daddy" Jackson Twait, with Enright coming out on top in a narrow finish to earn a Safety Pass.
 In a shocking moment, Jesse "Flex" Labreck failed on the third obstacle, Clockwork, and ultimately failed to advance to the National Finals for the first time in her career.
-Her fiancé, Chris DiGangi, also fell early (his failure occurring on Hopscotch) and failed to advance to the National Finals for the second year in a row, along with the other ninjas, including veteran Maggi Thorne, high school student Devan Alexander, college graduate Nathan Green, graduate student Kyle Schulze, and lab supervisor Andrew "Roo" Yori.
+Her fiancé, Chris DiGangi, also fell early (his failure occurring on Hopscotch) and failed to advance to the National Finals for the second year in a row.